 Graduate certificates and diplomas

-Most graduate qualifications can be taken by students with a bachelor's degree with a major in an unrelated area.
-They allow you to change subject focus, either within your first degree area or in a completely different area.
-This can enhance the value of your undergraduate degree or be a first step to a new career or further study.
+Graduate qualifications allow you to change subject focus, either within your first degree area or in a completely different area.
+This can enhance the value of your undergraduate degree, or be a first step to a new career or further study.

 Graduate studies typically involve taking advanced undergraduate courses (from 100 to 300-level).

 The following graduate qualifications are offered at Te Whare Wānanga o Waitaha | University of Canterbury:

 - Graduate Diploma in Commerce